danrot/danrot.github.io/_posts/2023-09-22-avoid-mocking-repositories-by-using-in-memory-implementations.md

 confidence since the memory implementation should behave very similar to the Doctrine implementation, and there is no need to redefine a lot of expectations in many tests as would be the case with mocks.

-The only downside I can think of is that in the case of repositories complex queries might be hard to implement using just an array, but in my opinion, this is not a real deal breaker.
+**The only downside I can think of is that in the case of repositories complex queries might be hard to implement using just an array, but in my opinion, this is not a real deal breaker.** And quite often some calls to array methods like `array_filter` already go a long way in this regard.

 I encourage you to try this kind of testing in a project and I am sure that you will not regret it!